kgnandanwar/kgnandanwar/README.md

 ### Hi there, I am Kunal Nandanwar

 - Completed MS in Robotics at Worcester Polytechnic Institute, MA
-- Currently working as Research Assistant at WPI
 - Interested in Deep Learning and Perception for Autonomous Robots
 - Contact Details:
   - Email: kgnandanwar@wpi.edu